1. Manet's early years

 The two became very close in the late 1860s and beyond, though how close remains debatable.

 Manet appears to have fallen in love with Berthe, and certain of her correspondence appears incriminating (whilst many letters written by Berthe to her sister, Edma, were destroyed at Berthe’s request).
+My guess is that they had an affair.

 Ultimately, Manet’s way of moving on was to engineer Berthe’s marriage to his younger brother Eugene, which took place after an on/off courtship in 1872.